 Tips for Going Out in Worcester

 - Worcester is a spread-out city, so tourists might be inclined to rent a car to go sightseeing for the day.
-That being said, most the nightlife (the gay nightlife, at that) is concentrated in the downtown area.
-The aforementioned bars are all within a 25-minute walk from each other.
+That being said, most of the nightlife is concentrated in the downtown area, with the LGBTQ venues all within a 25-minute walk from each other.

 - Keep in mind that Mondays are big party days for college students in this youthful city, so steer clear or, by all means, join in if you're into that sort of thing.